CRESTMOOR SWIM TEAM

 My neighbor, whom I just met, asked me to sponsor them.
 What do I do?

-Our rules require that all sponsors know someone personally for at least one year and be able to personally vouch for the applicant’s suitability to join CCA, including willingness to volunteer and fulfill financial responsibilities.
+Our rules require all sponsors to personally have known applicants for at least one year.
+The sponsors play a crucial role in vetting potential members.
 If you have just met someone in passing or do not know them personally, you are obliged to turn down sponsorship requests.

 We just joined CCA.
 Can we serve as sponsors?

-No. You are required to be a Member of CCA for a minimum of one year to sponsor applicants.
+No. You are required to be a Member of CCA for a minimum of one year before you are eligible to sponsor applicants.

 How many people may I sponsor each year?

-A member in good standing may serve as a primary sponsor for one applicant; and/or as a secondary sponsor for up to two applicants in any given membership year (November 1-October 31).
+Members in good standing may serve as a primary sponsor for one applicant and a secondary sponsor for one applicant in any calendar year.

 What happens to our membership if we have gotten a divorce?

 Only one adult of a divorced couple may continue as a CCA Member.
-It is the responsibility of the divorced Members to decide which spouse will retain the CCA membership and inform CCA of the status of each adult as of March 1 each year on the Annual Member Renewal Form.
+It is the responsibility of the divorced Members to decide which spouse will retain the CCA membership and inform CCA of the status of each adult on the Annual Member Renewal Form.

 The Divorced Non-Member has three options: